mtrazzi/two-step-task/README.md

 ## Credits

-This is a fork from [awjuliani's Meta-RL implementation](https://github.com/awjuliani/Meta-RL).
-We used his A3C implementation, but allowing only one thread/worker (so it was equivalent to a single-threaded A2C LSTM).
+This work uses [awjuliani's Meta-RL implementation](https://github.com/awjuliani/Meta-RL) allowing only one thread/worker (so it was equivalent to a single-threaded A2C LSTM).
 We completely changed the code for the bandits to adapt to the two-step task, while keeping the same API.

-All the code for the plots/gifs were made by us.
+All the code for the plots/gifs is ours.